chirag0303/MERN-Stack/README.md

-Hey, This repo contains all code of my summer PEP classes of MERN Stack
+Hey, This repo contains all code of my summer PEP MERN Stack classes.